Seamonsters-2605/CompetitionBot2018/HolonomicDrive/README.md

 -driveSpeed(magnitude, direction, turn)
 This function is used for driving in speed mode (w/encoders hooked up)

--invert()
+-invertDrive()
 This function inverts everything.
-Hopefully not needed...
+It will probably be used.

 -setWheelOffset(angleInRadians)
 This function should be used to set the offset angle at which your wheels exert force.